tinuzz/pyp/README.md

 ```

 Plugins are instantiated only once for the lifetime of the Pyp process, which
 means you can use them to temporarily hold intermediate data.
-The can be
+That can be
 convenient, if you need to buffer a certain amount of data before processing
 it.